menu icon

 Instructions

-• Heat a tablespoon of oil in a pan over medium high heat.
+• Heat a tablespoon of oil in a large skillet over medium-high heat.
+Spread tofu out evenly, and let it cook, undisturbed, for 1-2 minutes.

-• Remove from heat and stir in green onion.
+• Remove from heat, then stir in green onions.

 Notes